PSA: Rent the Runway and West Elm’s Bedding and Home Décor Rentals Are Here

 The West Elm items can be rented in 26 curated home bundles of new and seasonal products, with bedroom bundles (consisting of a quilt, coverlet, throw or blanket, shams, and decorative pillows) and living room bundles (with decorative pillows and/or a throw) available.
 Signature West Elm bedding products—including organic cotton, hand-spun silk, and Belgian flax linen options—make up the bundles and come in a range of colors, patterns, and more.
 Most of the color options are on-trend deep blues, soft pinks, and whites, but watercolor and geometric prints will also be available.
 (We’ll see if West Elm and Rent the Runway add more options to the collection in the fall or winter.)

-Everyone (okay, maybe not everyone, but many people) dreams of being able to swap out a duvet or throw pillow with the seasons or just for a little variety, but that kind of décor swap, especially if it involves high-quality items, can be incredibly pricy.
+Everyone (OK, maybe not everyone, but many people) dreams of being able to swap out a duvet or throw pillow with the seasons or just for a little variety, but that kind of décor swap, especially if it involves high-quality items, can be incredibly pricy.
 The option to rent these bedroom basics makes those seasonal swap-outs possible and affordable, especially for Rent the Runway subscribers who are already taking advantage of everyday clothing rentals.
 With any luck, rugs, wall art, curtains, and more will join the list of rental options soon to make the total room makeover even more possible.

 Giving a bedroom or living room a whole new look can be as easy as ordering a new bundle—and when you’re over it, you can send it back without feeling guilty about wasting money or adding to the local landfill.